harindergudur/lwcBanner/README.md

             * Populate the object API Name Field
          * https://github.com/harindergudur/lwcBanner/blob/main/force-app/main/default/customMetadata/Banner_Setting.Contact_Settings.md-meta.xml
         b.Creata a custommeta data record under Banner(Banner__mdt)
+         * Use 'row.' as perfix for each field you use in the condition.
          * git/actual banner setting on Contact
     2. Add the PageBanner lwc component to the Contact page.
     3. Create a new contact on a Account with account name as 'Testing'